Page 7: Historical Events In October - 17

 2017 American short-story writer George Saunders wins the Man Booker Prize for his first novel "Lincoln in the Bardo" on October - 17.

-2018 On October - 17 india's junior foreign minister MJ Akbar is highest official to resign in #MeToo case after sexual harassment accusations by numerous women
+2018 India's junior foreign minister MJ Akbar is highest official to resign in #MeToo case after sexual harassment accusations by numerous women on this day in history.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | Next Page »